0b10/notes/dev/microservices/books/building-microservices/notes/microservices:building-microservices.notes.md

 * central aggregation from multiple services

-### 12: Bringing It All Together

-* Each of the following subheadings are important principles for building microservice architectures
-  * you are encourages to define your own principles too

 #### p272: Logs, Logs, and Yet More Logs...

 * logstash is a specialised system for centralise log system